Ready for the Global Workforce

 addressing barriers in the enabling environment which prevent youth with disabilities in accessing opportunities to develop employability skills and assets

 This session explores the potential of creating new, collaborative ecosystems between the public and private sector which align with the principle of positive youth development and catalyze transformative change to labor markets.
-The session includes how the program brings together the strengths of CISCO Systems’ skills academies, Accenture’s Skills to Succeed Learning Exchange and employers like Safaricom in Kenya to create inclusive employment ecosystems.
+The session includes information on how the program brings together the strengths of CISCO Systems’ skills academies, Accenture’s Skills to Succeed Learning Exchange and employers like Safaricom in Kenya to create inclusive employment ecosystems.

 Trade-Offs in Demand-Driven vs. Youth-Inclusive: Aligning Stakeholder Priorities in Workforce Development